DexterBulwark/VirtualServiceAgreements/README.md

 ### Accept Service Agreements ***(do this first)***

-Please build an API that is able to take in the raw JSON, plug in the informaiton to the corresponding HTML template, and save the filled out HTML as a uneditable PDF.
+Please build an API that is able to take in the raw JSON, plug in the information to the corresponding HTML template, and save the filled out HTML as a uneditable PDF.

 This API should be well documented.
 We would like to be able to provide the documentation to 3rd parties so they can communicate to this API with their own systems.
 The documentation should include what the API expects to receive, the possible responses that the sender should expect, and any other important information.